dalygbarron/cat/README.md

-# Rat
+# Rat Pack Texture Atlas Generator
-Packs together a set of images into a single image, and outputs an xml file which tells you where each sub image is stored within the image.
+Packs together a set of images into a single image, and outputs a data file which tells you where each sub image is stored within the image.

-Allows you to create texture atlases for hardware rendered games and stuff like that.
+The outputted data file can be one of a selection of easy to parse formats, with the ability to easily develop output for your own format as well.

+Rat Pack is used entirely from the commandline so it can be easily integrated into an automatic workflow, and you do not need to mess around with a stupid gui for no reason.

+Also it is completely free and open source which seems to be unusual in the field texture atlas generators.

 ## Install
 There are no external dependencies except the standard library and the unix